 Applying for Financial Aid

 To ensure you receive financial aid to help with the cost of tuition, you will need to complete the FAFSA each year that you will be attending college.
 Be sure to list the UNI School Code 001890.

-Award notifications for new freshmen and transfers will begin going out mid-March if you have submitted your FAFSA and provided any necessary documentation.
+Award notifications for new freshmen and transfers go out by mid-December if you have submitted your FAFSA and provided any necessary documentation.
 Students also must be admitted to the university prior to the creation of an award letter.
 Awards will consist of all types of aid that you are eligible for based on the results of your FAFSA.